grett1212nyc/my-doc-site/docs/JavaScript/WebAPI-Drag-and-Drop.md

 ---
 id: WebAPI-Drag-and-Drop
-title: HTML Drag and Drop Example
+title: Drag and Drop Example
 description: A Guide on using Regex in JavaScript
 ---